xamarinhq/xamu-infrastructure/CONTRIBUTING.md

 ### Reporting Bugs

 This section guides you through submitting a bug report.
-Following these guidelines helps maintainers and the community understand your report :pencil:, reproduce the behavior :computer: :computer:, and find related reports :mag_right:.
+Following these guidelines helps maintainers and the community understand your report :pencil:, reproduce the behavior :computer:, and find related reports :mag_right:.

 Before creating bug reports, please check the existing issues to verify that the problem has not been reported already.
 When you are creating a bug report, please use a clear and descriptive title and include as many details as possible.
 We recommend the following template: